yt-dlp/yt-dlp/README.md

     --no-cookies                     Do not read/dump cookies from/to file (default)
     --cookies-from-browser BROWSER[+KEYRING][:PROFILE]
-                                     Load cookies from a user profile of the given web browser.
-Currently supported
-                                     browsers are: brave, chrome, chromium,
+                                     The name of the browser and (optionally) the name/path of the profile to load cookies from, separated by a ":".
+Currently supported browsers are: brave, chrome,
-                                     edge, firefox, opera, safari, vivaldi.
+                                     chromium, edge, firefox, opera, safari,
-                                     By default, the most recently accessed
+                                     vivaldi.
+By default, the most recently
+                                     accessed profile is used.
+The keyring used for decrypting Chromium cookies on Linux
-                                     profile is used but alternatives can be specified by name or by path.
+                                     can be (optionally) specified after the
-                                     For decrypting some cookies a password
-                                     is required from the system keyring.
-                                     The keyring is automatically detected
-                                     in most cases.
-Valid PROFILE values are:
-                                     'KWallet', 'GnomeKeyring', 'BasicText'
-                                     and only apply on Linux.
+                                     browser name separated by a "+".
+Currently supported keyrings are: basictext,
+                                     gnomekeyring, kwallet
     --no-cookies-from-browser        Do not load cookies from browser (default) --cache-dir DIR                  Location in the filesystem where youtube-dl can store some downloaded information (such